“This call/session may be monitored and recorded for record-keeping, training and quality assurance purposes.”

 - What do customers like about your product/service?

 Collecting such information can help in enhancing the product/services for attracting more buyers and increasing your sales.

 4. Create great customer stories

 Most of the time when customers are happy using the product they express it through compliments.
 This positive experience can be turned into success stories for attracting the attention of potential buyers.

 Providing a real-life experience can help in influencing a purchasing decision.
 So, review the call at your convenient time and note the praises.

 With call recording:

 - You can focus on specifics rather than exaggerating what your customer said

-- You can pick plus points from different conversation and publish it as a testimonial after taking permission from your client.
+- You can pick plus points from the different conversations and publish it as a testimonial after taking permission from your client.

 5. Resolve disputes